buttowski-1/app/README.md

 # Welcome to MERN Login System

-Hello everyone, In this project, we are going to create **MERN Stack App with Login System**.
-We will take a look at how to create login, registration, profile, reset password routes and learn how to send Mail from the Node.js backend application.
+Hello everyone, In this project,I created  **MERN Stack App with Login System**. and created login, registration, profile, reset password routes and added sending  Mail from the Node.js backend application functionalities.

 > **Note:** The **ATLAS_URI** is important to work this project.